Long-term Exposure to Air Pollution: Does it Affect Mortality?

 An Ontario health study from 2021 provides a more recent look at the effects of long-term exposure to air pollution.
 Based on a study of over 80,000 Ontario participants, long-term exposure to elevated PM2.5 and NO2 resulted in an increased risk for mortality.

-Case Study: Danish Study
+Case Study: Denmark

-Overall, the results showed a definite association between higher levels of exposure to PM2.5, black carbon, and NO2 and increased mortality rates.
+Overall, the results showed an association between higher levels of these air pollutants and increased mortality rates.
 Results revealed that a 10 μg/m³ increase was associated with an average 1% increase in mortality for each airborne pollutant.

 Illness Associated with Long-Term Exposure to Air Pollution